ajhenley/gitbook/create_a_dynamic_web_application_in_eclipse.md

 ###Create a Dynamic Web Application in Eclipse
 Congratulations for making it this far.
 You've learned a lot!
 You know how to create object-oriented Java applications and even some HTML.
 Now you're going to combine that knowledge to develop a true enterprise application.

 What is an enterprise application?
-Software developed for business for lots of people to use is an enterprise application.
+Software developed for business that lots of people depend on is an enterprise application.
 It's unlikely in business that you'll create a lot of desktop applications.
-This course is focusing on developing enterprise applications.
-That generally means websites.
+That's why this course is focusing on developing enterprise applications.
 Businesses want software that is scalable, distributed and mission-critical.
 Most of all they want software to work.
 All the time.
 That's why we'll focus on not only developing software but also testing it.

-To be scalable and distributed most businesses opt for web applications.
-The format solves a lot of problems that exists with desktop software.
-There is one code-base and when it's updated then every user is updated immediately.
-You don't have issues with different versions being used by different users.
+Web applications meet these requirements.
+When you think of enterprise software think websites.
+The format solves a lot of problems for which desktop software is unsuitable.
+Websites have one code-base on the server and when it's updated then every user is also updated.
+Users with different versions are a thing of the past.

+Here's how to create a dynamic web project in Eclipse.